Quantifying Arbitrage in Automated Market Makers: An Empirical Study of Ethereum ZK Rollups: Empirical Case Study: zkSync Era

 \section{Empirical Case Study: zkSync Era}

-Whenever there is a price divergence between trading venues, arbitrageurs can swiftly capitalise on the opportunity and try to profit from re-aligning prices.
+Whenever there is a price divergence between trading venues, arbitrageurs can swiftly capitalize on the opportunity and try to profit from re-aligning prices.
 This dynamic benefits both arbitrageurs, who indeed profit from exploiting the price difference, and conventional traders, who benefit from quickly updated and accurate exchange rates.

-In this section, we analyse the price differences between AMM pools on zkSync Era versus Binance (currently the most important crypto CEX).
-We measure the decay time of these disparities and quantify emerging arbitrage opportunities via our proposed MAV metric.
-Subsequently, we study the impact of trading fees, block slippage, and gas costs, on the arbitrage profit and decay time of such price misalignments.
+In this section, we analyze the price differences between AMM pools on zkSync Era versus Binance (currently the most important crypto CEX).
+We measure the decay time of these disparities and quantify emerging arbitrage opportunities using our proposed MAV metric.
+Subsequently, we study the impact of trading fees, block slippage, and gas costs on the arbitrage profit and decay time of such price misalignments.